"Eight years after Fukushima, nuclear power is making a comeback."

-Tohoku Electric Power, whose Onagawa power plant was closest to the epicentre of the earthquake, has been given initial approval from the Japanese government to restart its Number 2 reactor.
+Tohoku Electric Power, whose Onagawa power plant was closest to the earthquake's epicentre, has been given initial approval from the Japanese government to restart its Number 2 reactor.

 The reactor, which has the same design as those that melted down at Tokyo Electric Power Company’s Fukushima Daiichi, was damaged by the 2011 tsunami, though its cooling system remained intact.

-Eleven reactors at four nuclear plants in the region shut down automatically at the time the magnitude 9.0 earthquake hit, but three reactors at the Daiichi plant melted down after the 15-metre tsunami disabled their power supply and cooling capabilities.
+Eleven reactors at four nuclear plants in the region shut down automatically when the magnitude 9.0 earthquake hit.
+Still, three reactors at the Daiichi plant melted down after the 15-metre tsunami disabled their power supply and cooling capabilities.

 The Fukushima reactors have been decommissioned, and the prefecture has been earmarked as a $2.75 billion renewable energy hub, with 11 solar plants and 10 wind farms expected to generate up to 600 megawatts.